-Form 6252.
+Form 6252

 Use Form 6252 to report an installment sale in the year it takes place and to report payments received in later years.
 Attach it to your tax return for each year.

-Form 6252 will help you determine the gross profit, contract price, gross profit percentage, and how much of each payment to include in income.
+Form 6252 will help you determine the gross profit, contract price, gross profit percentage, and installment sale income.